xinglin/hugo-site/content/blog/books-papers.md

 There are some papers that are so well written that I really enjoyed reading them.
 Here is a list of them.

+1. In Search of an Understandable Consensus Algorithm
+    *Decompose the consensus problem into multiple sub-problem and tackle each sub-problem individually*

 1. Optimizing Space Amplification in RocksDB

     *This paper provides a great introduction on LSM-tree, how RocksDB is used as the storage engine for